-At least once a year before the weather cools, hire a professional chimney sweep to clear the chimney of buildup and to check your bricks, cap and other materials for safety.
+Start with a clean sweep.
+At least once a year, before the weather cools, hire a professional chimney sweep to clear the chimney of buildup and to check your bricks, cap and other materials for safety.
 Take care of any repairs before building your first fire.

 Manufactured logs and kindling are also an option — they’re convenient and emit lower rates of pollutants, according to the Environmental Protection Agency (EPA).

+Use smart hearth habits.
 Use a spark screen on top of the fireplace to keep burning embers from escaping up the chimney and a grate or glass doors on the front to keep sparks inside the wood box.
-Never leave the room when a fire is burning if you don’t have these in place.
+A non-flammable rug adds even more protection for your floor.

-Don’t burn treated wood, plastic or garbage, which can release harmful toxins.
-Check to see if your state has no burn days or other environmental restrictions for wood-burning fireplaces or stoves.
+Be earth-friendly.
+Avoid burning treated wood, plastic or garbage, which can release harmful toxins.
+And check to see if your state has no burn days or other environmental restrictions for wood-burning fireplaces or stoves.